-It is true that the web is full of lists like this one.
+It is true that the web is full of lists about improving your photo taking skills like this one.
 I’m pretty sure that you can find similar information on other sites but most of the times you really need a list that is short and to the point.
-I believe that many beginner photographers might benefit from simple lists like this one.
-So, I have compiled my own list based on what I have read and most importantly based on my own experience.
-I have personally seen great improvement in my pictures after implementing these tips.
+Tuus, I have compiled my own list of simple steps for taking better photos everyday.
+I have personally seen great improvement in my own photos after implementing these tips.

 These tips are very simple and they are definitely not exhaustive.
 There is a lot more to great photos than these tips but these are simple for everyone to learn and do.
 The results can be dramatic.
 These are the things that I do most of the times and I get pretty good results even though I’m not a great photographer.